Most Common Types of Car Accidents

 Accidents that involve motor vehicles are one of the most common causes of severe injury in the United States every year.
 The kinds of accidents seen the most often involve the following:

-- Distracted driving.
 Distracted driving is increasingly common in the modern world, with drivers using a mobile phone, applying makeup, or even just looking down to change the radio station.
 While seemingly simple, these tasks increase the risk of accidents exponentially when they distract the person operating the vehicle.

-- Vehicle defects.
 Failure to properly service and maintain the vehicle is also a common cause for accidents.
 Typically, the breakdown of a car part is due to the failure of the owner or service company to regularly service the vehicle.
 A problem like a rear brake light being out is a simple fix and avoids the possibility for more severe accidents like being rear-ended at high speed.

 - Construction hazards.
 Road construction often means changes in traffic patterns that can cause accidents for those less familiar with new signage and direction.
 Construction debris is also a threat to drivers in construction zones.